-Autism is the fastest-growing developmental disability, now affecting 1 in 68 American children, according to the Centers for Disease Control.
+Autism is the fastest-growing developmental disability, now affecting 1 in 54 American children, according to the Centers for Disease Control (2020).

-The Autism Spectrum Disorders Certificate is a 15-18 credit multidisciplinary certificate program which draws on courses offered by several departments, including Exceptional Education; Psychology; Communication Sciences and Disorders; and Occupational Science and Technology.
-It is supported by the Greater Milwaukee Foundation’s Russell J. and Betty Jane Shaw Fund.
+The Autism Spectrum Disorders Certificate is a 15-18 credit multidisciplinary certificate program which draws on courses offered by several programs, including Exceptional Education; Psychology; Communication Sciences and Disorders; Social Work and Occupational Science and Technology.